Mikey Bustos: Career

-In 2004, Bustos recorded, performed, and mastered his craft in New York City residing in Queens and Manhattan, collaborating and recording with producer Glenn Swan of the Chung King Studios.
+In the early mid 2000s, Bustos recorded, performed, and mastered his craft in New York City residing in Queens and Manhattan, collaborating and recording with producer Glenn Swan of the Chung King Studios.

 In 2005, Bustos released his debut extended play entitled Love Me Again on May 7.
 It was produced by Brent Bodrug of B-Group Music, who previously had worked with Alanis Morissette, Jack Soul, and Sugar Jones.

 In 2006, Bustos continued touring in the U.S. performing in New York, Chicago, Los Angeles, San Diego, and Las Vegas.
 He also began to perform in other countries, traveling to the Philippines, where he was front act for the Pussycat Dolls.
-Mikey also had a series of guest appearances, interviews, and live performances on popular Philippine TV shows including ABS-CBN's ASAP '06, and GMA-7's Eat Bulaga, StarTalk, SOP, S-Files, Unang Hirit, SIS, MTV Philippines, and even the country's first Philippine Idol.
+Mikey also had a series of guest appearances, interviews, and live performances on popular Philippine TV shows including ABS-CBN's ASAP '06; and GMA-7's Eat Bulaga, StarTalk, SOP, S-Files, Unang Hirit, SIS, MTV Philippines, and even the country's first Philippine Idol.
 Mikey's radio performances and mall performance at Eastwood City in Manila were also highlights.

 In 2007, Bustos was featured in a commercial for MTV Canada & was the front act for Christina Aguilera in the Philippines on July 6.
 He released a music video the next year for his single "If It Feels Good Then We Should" from his debut solo album Memoirs of a Superhero.
 The album was released on December 23, 2008, and its album art was designed by Orange Pop Media.

 In 2009, Bustos' single "If It Feels Good Then We Should" reached Top 20 for multiple weeks on Canadian mainstream radio, as well as Top 2 Music Video on the California Music Channel in the US.
 His single "All I Need Is Me" was also played at Footlocker Stores nationwide.
 Under Bustos Entertainment Inc, he signed with Universal Music/North Fontana Distribution in May 2009.

 In 2010, Bustos was nominated for a Toronto Independent Music Award for Best Adult Contemporary category.
 His song "Everytime My Heart Beats" from his debut album "Memoirs of a Superhero" since its release has become a YouTube phenomenon.
 Mikey was also involved in musical theater projects including a star role in the Summerworks production of Prison Dancer: The Musical.

-Bustos continues to tour the world performing and making guest appearances on TV, radio, and the internet.
 In January 2014, Bustos joined the cast of the morning radio show Good Times with Mo on Magic 89.9 in the Philippines.

-Bustos is also the owner of AntsCanada, an ant store based in Toronto that sells ant-keeping supplies made by Bustos in Manila.

-In 2017, Bustos currently hosts his own TV show Mikey Bustos: Your Pinoy Boy Vlogserye which is currently aired on Philippine regional station CLTV 36 (based in Pampanga).
+In 2017, Bustos hosted his own TV show Mikey Bustos: Your Pinoy Boy Vlogserye which aired on the Philippine regional station CLTV 36 (based in Pampanga).

-In 2019, Mikey Bustos surprised his fans and followers as he announced that he is part of the LGBT community.
-Bustos publicly came out on social media on Easter Sunday, April 21.